-Join Joseph Lowery for an in-depth discussion in this video Dragging the text, part of HTML5 Projects: Photo Card Titles.
+Join Joseph Lowery for an in-depth discussion in this video Dragging the text, part of Creating Photo Card Titles with HTML5.

 Given how difficult it is to enable drag-and-drop in HTML5, not to mention…how cool it is to be able to move page elements at will, it's going to be kind…of anticlimactic when you see how easy it is to implement drag and drop with canvas.…Would you believe one line of code--and a small one at that?
 Let's get to it.…So basically, as step four says, add a caption to your photo card and drag it into place.…So we want to make the text object, a.k.a. the caption, draggable.…

 And for that we're going to need to revisit our definition of the text…object, which starts on line 134 of canvas_custom.js, found in the Chapter…3/03_06 scripts folder.…So I'm going to add a comma after text:…theMessage, on line 137 so I can add another property and enter our one line of code: draggable:…true, and that's it.…So let's save the page and take our text for a drive.…